"Hi, reading these has been somewhat helpful but my situation is slightly different in that I had a very short fling with a guy from work.

 PLUS it will help you determine your own characteristics and how they match up with other men.

-Both Christian Carter and Dr. Randi Gunther of course have newsletters you can sign up and I included all the links in the credits section.
+Dr. Randi Gunther of course has a newsletter you can sign up and I included all the links in the credits section.

 Thank for you writing.
 I do hope this has helped you in more ways than just a quick answer.
 My intention is to leave you with something you can actually use and not just some lame advice you can get anywhere BUT something helpful.